Have you been told you are not suitable for a dental implant because you don’t have enough healthy bone in your jaw?

 with the aid of an existing conventional 2d digital x-ray.

-Here at Chris Wood Dental Implant Solutions we employ ‘low dose’ 3d imaging using Cone Beam CT, that provides an accurate 3d xray image which can be manipulated by sophisticated computer software to allow accurate measurement of the area under consideration.
+Here at Chris Wood Dental Implants we employ ‘low dose’ 3d imaging using Cone Beam CT, that provides an accurate 3d xray image which can be manipulated by sophisticated computer software to allow accurate measurement of the area under consideration.
 This software also allows the ‘virtual’ positioning of an implant at the planned position to accurately determine whether the ideal amount of bone is present, or if not, then the shape and volume of bone to be grafted or ‘augmented’.

 Two broad types of bone grafting are available to us - a) Guided Bone Regeneration where human, animal, plant or synthetic material in the form of granules are moulded and adapted to the bone defect, covered with a collagen membrane and allowed to heal under the gum, or b) Block Grafting, where a block of bone (human or animal) is positioned in the defect and allowed to heal prior to placement of the implant.